NEST (NEurodivergent peer Support Toolkit)

 NEST (NEurodivergent peer Support Toolkit) is a suite of materials to facilitate peer support for neurodivergent young people in mainstream secondary schools.
 The toolkit has been co-created by researchers at the University of Edinburgh, neurodivergent young people and a neurodiverse group of adults who work with neurodivergent young people.

-We are currently finalising the NEST handbook and supporting resources.
-They will be launched on Thursday 13th June 2024.
+We are launching the NEST handbook and supporting resources at a free online event on Thursday 13th June 2024.
+Book your place via eventbrite now!

 What is NEST?

 During the summer of 2022, the NEST project (then called Neurodiversity Alliance) co-designed materials to facilitate neurodivergent peer support in mainstream schools.
 This involved working with neurodivergent young people and the people who support them gather their views and input on peer support materials.
-The co-designed materials have been trialled and evaluated in four Scottish high schools.
+The co-designed materials have been trialed and evaluated in four Scottish high schools.

 The NEST handbook: